syrokomskyi/animation_tools/STYLEGUIDE.md

 ### Imports

-* Never include unused or duplicated imports.
+- Never include unused or duplicated imports.
-* You must always use relative imports for imports within the AnimationTools library (internal imports must be relative).
+- You must always use relative imports for imports within the `AnimationTools` library (internal imports must be relative).
-* Omit `./` for relative imports from the same directory.
+- Omit `./` for relative imports from the same directory.
-* Avoid importing groups of APIs internally.
+- Avoid importing groups of APIs internally.
-* Order your imports by:
+- Order your imports by:
-    * Three main blocks, each separated by exactly one empty line:
+  - Three main blocks, each separated by exactly one empty line:
-        * Dart SDK dependencies,
+    - Dart SDK dependencies,
-        * External libraries imports,
+    - External libraries/Flutter imports,
-        * Internal (same library) imports.
+    - Internal (same library) imports.
-    * Then, for each block, order alphabetically.
+  - Then, for each block, order alphabetically.
-        * For relative imports, that means further away (more `../`) imports will be first.
+    - For relative imports, that means further away (more `../`) imports will be first.

 ## Code Structure